Skip to Main Content

 Where the Atlantic Meets the Table: Dining at The Crane, St Philip

-The eastern coast of Barbados operates on a different register from the platinum west.
+Zen is a Japanese & Thai Sushi restaurant at The Crane in St. Philip, Barbados, with a price tier of 4 and an average spend of about US$60 per person.
 Here, the Atlantic arrives unmediated, pushing against the cliffs at St Philip with a force that shapes everything from the architecture to the pace of the afternoon.
-The Crane resort sits above one of the island's oldest and most storied stretches of shoreline, and it is within this setting that Zen occupies its particular position: a dining room where the physical context does most of the work before a single dish arrives.
+The Crane resort sits above one of the island's oldest stretches of shoreline, and it is within this setting that Zen occupies its particular position.
 The view from this part of the property reaches across blush-pink sand toward open ocean, a scene that defines the character of the meal as much as anything on the menu.

 Asian Cooking in the Eastern Caribbean: A Frame Worth Understanding